 4.2.3.
 Quantum Dots

 QDs of multiple compositions have been repeatedly advanced as autophagy activators.
-Again, the stimulation of autophagy is regularly put forth as a response to oxidative stress, although, at the same time there are discrepant results between different studies.81b, 104As an illustration COOH-functionalized CdSe/ZnS QDs were able to provoke ROS-dependent LC3-II accumulation, also, a ROS scavenger as well as 3-MA enhanced cell death indicating autophagy serves as a protective mechanism against QD cytotoxicity.105 The latter finding is in contrast with a study conducted with similar COOH-conjugated CdTe QDs by which 3-MA could reduce NP-induced apoptosis, suggestive of a pro-death role for autophagy.104d Secondly, despite the observed QD – autophagosome colocalization and increase in LC3-II, Stern et al. did not detect significant oxidative stress nor apoptosis,106 while treatment of human glioblastoma cells with photoexcited graphene QDs resulted in both substantial ROS as well as apoptosis (Figure 8).104b
+Again, the stimulation of autophagy is regularly put forth as a response to oxidative stress, although, at the same time there are discrepant results between different studies.81b, 104As an illustration COOH-functionalized CdSe/ZnS QDs were able to provoke ROS-dependent LC3-II accumulation, also, a ROS scavenger as well as 3-MA enhanced cell death indicating autophagy serves as a protective mechanism against QD cytotoxicity.105 The latter finding is in contrast with a study conducted with similar COOH-conjugated CdTe QDs by which 3-MA could reduce NP-induced apoptosis, suggestive of a pro-death role for autophagy.104d Secondly, despite the observed QD – autophagosome colocalization and increase in LC3-II in both studies, Stern et al. did not detect significant oxidative stress nor apoptosis,106 while treatment of human glioblastoma cells with photoexcited graphene QDs resulted in both substantial ROS as well as apoptosis (Figure 8).104b

 These graphene QDs along with streptavidine-coated core-shell ones were found to induce autophagy rather than impair autophagy flux.
 It was further noted that the induction of autophagy by streptavidin-coated QDs could be abrogated by antioxidant treatment.104c For graphene QDs, ROS-dependency was also suggested, yet this was not experimentally demonstrated.104b